apache/beam/website/src/roadmap/go-sdk.md

 ## Performance

-Since the Go SDK has no official runner support at this time, this gives us the chance to work the performance of the SDK harness.
+Since the Go SDK has no official runner support at this time, this gives us the chance to work on the performance of the SDK harness.
 When portable runners are ready, the Go SDK should be ready as well.

 * Reducing framework overhead on the SDK Harness side [BEAM-4726](https://issues.apache.org/jira/browse/BEAM-4726)